 Fruita Reservoir No. 2 Dam is a 40-foot-high earthen dam with a storage volume of 168 acre-feet (ac-ft).
 The dam was originally constructed in 1935 and enlarged to its current size in 1959, and is classified as a significant hazard dam.
 Longitudinal cracking of the embankment was first noticed in 2007.
 In May 2016, a new crack and shallow slope failure was observed in the downstream slope.
 The Colorado Office of the State Engineer (SEO) issued the need for an inspection report detailing the requirements of further analysis of the dam.
-Work included a geotechnical evaluation, dam stability analysis, recommendation of a safe storage level, production of a more to document the recommendations.
+Work included a geotechnical evaluation, dam stability analysis, recommendation of a safe storage level, production of dam breach analysis and inundation mapping, and preparation of a report to document the recommendations.